yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-17/demo/README.md

 * Connect to the server by host and IP
 * On incoming data, log it out.
+* While this is running alongside the server, as you and students continue to type into the terminal, the logger will now start showing the output, too.

 **Talking Points** - How can this be setup to care about specific events, and maybe even handle them differently?